 A Plethora of Pagodas

-A Nau Pagoda is linked to one of Vietnam’s most enlightened periods of the Tran Dynasty (1226-1400).
+Scholars link A Nau Pagoda to one of Vietnam’s most enlightened periods during the Tran Dynasty (1226–1400).
 A national historical monument, Dau Long Pagoda is one of Vietnam’s oldest pagodas.
-Golden Pagoda, adjacent to Chàng Lớ (Whale) Mountain, has a lyrical and dreamlike beauty that presents in the eyes of every visitor the picture of “the faraway illusions that cannot be touched”.
-Hung Long Pagoda’s venerable beauty with its immaculate gate has been poetically described as “dandelion blossoms flowing in the breeze and gently dropping on the quiet lake surface”.
+The Golden Pagoda, adjacent to Chàng Lớ (Whale) Mountain, captivates every visitor with its lyrical and dreamlike beauty , painting a picture of “faraway illusions that cannot be touched.”
+Visitors poetically describe Hung Long Pagoda’s venerable beauty and immaculate gate as “dandelion blossoms flowing in the breeze and gently dropping on the quiet lake surface.”

 We have only listed a few of Ninh Binh City’s many attractions.
 We plan to develop this section as we go along but hopefully we been able to make your visit to Ninh Binh City a little more interesting.